Disclaimer

 NIPT (Non-Invasive Prenatal Testing)

-Involves a maternal blood test to analyse cffDNA that circulates in the maternal circulation.
+Description Maternal blood test to analyse cffDNA that circulates in the maternal circulation

-NIPT results are reported as lower chance / higher chance:
+Interpretation and subsequent actions NIPT results are reported as lower chance or higher chance

-Note that NIPT is still a screening test, but more accurate than the combined and quadruple test.
+NIPT is still a screening test, it is more sensitive than the combined and quadruple test, but NOT a diagnostic test.

-These are the only confirmatory tests for prenatal diagnosis of trisomies 21, 18, 13.
+There are 2 confirmatory tests that allow prenatal diagnosis of trisomies 21, 18 and 13:

 NHS England: One in 200 women who have a CVS or amniocentesis will miscarry.